Council Meeting Information During COVID-19

 The state of the COVID-19 pandemic and its impact on municipalities continues to change on a daily basis.
 As we navigate these challenging times together, Municipal Affairs will continue to support and provide regular updates addressing frequently asked questions and providing information on new tools as they become available.

 To assist municipalities in complying with legislative meeting requirements, the Meeting Procedures (COVID-19 Suppression) Regulation has been enacted.
 The regulation allows meetings to be held in a manner that supports social distancing recommendations from the Chief Medical Officer of Health.
 Municipalities now have flexibility when conducting meetings and public hearings by electronic means, navigating quorum challenges due to councillors in quarantine, as well as methods for providing information to the public.

-See Frequently Asked Questions about Municipal Governance during COVID-19 here.
+See Frequently Asked Questions about Municipal Governance during COVID-19 at the following links below:

 Councillor Garth Bekkering- Councillor Louie Tams - Councillor Carly Firth - Mayor Andrew Prokop- Councillor Mark Garner